I think I’ve been a bit of a womp-womp lately.

 Last night my suspicions were confirmed when my husband said, "You've been unhappy about everything lately"; to which I was at first indignant but after considering the facts conceded, “Meh, I guess I can see that”.

 Sadly this is not my first time in the band of womp-womps.
 I’ve been here before, I know the secret handshake.
 Do you know it too?
 It's something like a wet noodle.

 Grief has the ability to turn us all into womp-womps.
 Weeks or months after a death we find ourselves drenched in negativity, weighed down by cynicism, and exhausted by our despair.
-We’re not ready to shed these feelings despite subtle and not so subtle hints from friends and family that our 7 layers of misery is making them feel sweaty (and not in a good way).
-Of course it’s well within our right to stay in our bubble of gloom until we’re good and ready to come out, but don’t be surprised if you feel like a total killjoy in the mean time.
+We’re not ready to shed these feelings despite subtle and not-so-subtle hints from friends and family that our seven layers of misery are making them feel sweaty (and not in a good way).
+Of course, it's well within our right to stay in our bubble of gloom until we’re good and ready to come out, but don't be surprised if you feel like a total killjoy in the meantime.

-There’s no one answer – chemical make up, coping mechanisms, life circumstances, unwashed hair tolerance levels – all these factors will effect our ability and desire to feel better.
+There's no one answer - chemical makeup, coping mechanisms, life circumstances, unwashed hair tolerance levels - all these factors will affect our ability and desire to feel better.
 My kryptonite is one that many others share, an unwillingness to take matters into my own hands and change my thinking and/or the circumstances I have control of.

 There is a theory in Personality Psychology that says people either have an internal or external locus of control.
 Those who have an internal locus of control believe they have control over the events in their life - they are the cause to the effect they see in the world.
 Those who have an external locus of control believe that life events are controlled by environmental factors which are out of their capacity to influence.